guard/guard/README.md

 Create a new guard
 ------------------

-Creating a new guard is very easy, just create a new gem (`bundle gem` if you use Bundler) with this basic structure:
+Creating a new Guard is very easy, just create a new gem (`bundle gem` if you use Bundler) with this basic structure:

 ```bash
 .travis.yml  # bonus point!